-NFL's tax breaks targeted by Trump: A look at the league's tax status today
+NFL's 'tax breaks' targeted by Trump: A look at the league's tax status today

-This football season it would seem it's President Trump versus the National Football League – and in the latest move, on Tuesday the president warned that he might go after the league’s tax breaks.
+This football season it would seem it's President Trump versus the National Football League – and in the latest move, the president warned that he might go after the league’s tax breaks.

 “Why is the NFL getting massive tax breaks while at the same time disrespecting our Anthem, Flag and Country?
 Change tax law!”
-Trump tweeted.
+Trump tweeted on Tuesday.

 Here’s a look at the NFL’s current tax status.